-In November 2016, President Trump shared just some of his many tweets aimed at discrediting major media outlets.
+In November 2016, on the heels of the presidential election, the then newly elected president, Donald Trump, shared just some of his many tweets aimed at discrediting major media outlets.
 These particular tweets were geared toward The New York Times, who he claimed were “losing thousands of subscribers” because of their poor coverage.
-Unfortunately for the president, his sentiment toward The Times – and written media in general – may have backfired a bit.
+Unfortunately for Trump, his sentiment toward The Times – and written media in general – may have backfired a bit.
 Newspapers received a significant subscriber boost following the results of the 2016 election, and in May 2017, The New York Times announced a record increase in digital subscribers.

 The New York Times wasn’t the only newspaper to profit from the president’s comments, though.
 According to our survey, newspapers were seen as the most trusted media source – earning an average score of nearly 3.3 on our scale out of five.
 News websites and radio shows were the only other media outlets to score a three or higher, according to those surveyed.
 While only a quarter of Americans get their news from the radio today, studies have found more than half of listeners who follow broadcasts like NPR consider it to be a trustworthy source of information.

 While respondents identified they were marginally more likely than not to find comedy shows and podcasts as credible sources of news, social media sites and blogs were voted as resources people trusted the least.
-In May 2017, Facebook CEO Mark Zuckerberg announced plans to hire 3,000 more people to help combat the proliferation of potentially harmful posts (and even fake news) on the company’s social media platform.
+That is despite the hiring of fact-checkers by social media sites such as Mark Zuckerberg’s Facebook and Instagram.

 Democrats and Republicans can’t seem to agree on much these days, but survey participants from both parties found newspapers to be one of the most credible sources of information available.
 By a slight margin, Republican respondents were inclined to find coverage on news websites the most trustworthy.